FAIRmat-NFDI/pynxtools-em/src/pynxtools_em/configurations/README.md

    The first value resolves the symbol for the concept on the *trg* side.
    The second value resolves the instance data to take.
    The template path on the *trg* side is f"{prefix_trg}{tpl[0]}", prefix_src is ignored.
-  * **map** | **map_to_dtype** instructs mapping instance data from *src* on *trg*.
+  * **map** | **map_to_dtype** | **map_to_dtype_and_join** instructs mapping instance data from *src* on *trg*.
   Differently typed tuples are allowed that encode compact mapping rules to deal with above-mentioned cases of mismatch.
 The suffix "_to\*" is added to solve mismatch 3.
   Mismatch cases 1 and 2 are solved based on how the tuple is structured.
   Mismatch case 3 is solved by adding a suffix like "_to_float64".
-This will instruct that *src* data are mapped if possible from their type on a numpy datatype.
+  This will instruct that *src* data are mapped if possible from their type on the numpy datatype written *dtype*.

+  The suffix **_and_join** will accept a list of below mentioned tuples to concatenate information.

   Specifically, tuples of the following datatypes are allowed:

   (str, pint.ureg | str, str, pint.ureg | str)
-  Used in cases of mismatch 1 and 2 and explicitly converting given unit on *src* side to match the expectation on the *trg* side.
+  Used in cases of mismatch 1 and 2 with the aim to explicitly convert units between *src* and *trg*.

   The first value resolves the symbol for the concept on the *trg* side.
-  The second value resolves the specific unit (if pint.ureg) or the string "unitless" or "any" on the *trg* side.
+  The second value resolves the specific unit (if pint.ureg) on the *trg* side.
   The third value resolves the symbol for the concept on the *src* side.
-  The fourth value informs the parser about the specific unit (if pint.ureg) of the instance data on the *src* side.
-The strings "unitless" or "any" are used if these quantities should map on NX_UNITLESS or NX_ANY.
+  The fourth value resolves the specific unit (if pint.ureg) on the *src* side.

+  For the second and the fourth values the strings "unitless" or "any" can be used if the quantities should map on NX_UNITLESS or NX_ANY.
+  The pint.ureg('') maps on NX_DIMENSIONLESS.

   (str, str, pint.ureg | str)
-  Used in cases of mismatch 1, the unit from the *src* side is carried over onto the *trg* side.
+  Used in cases of mismatch 1 with the aim to accept the unit from the *src* side.

   The first value resolves the symbol for the concept on the *trg* side.
   The second value resolves the symbol for the concept on the *src* side.
-  The third value informs the parser about the specific unit (if pint.ureg) of the instance data on the *src* side.
-The strings "unitless" or "any" are used if these quantities should map on NX_UNITLESS or NX_ANY.
+  The third value resolves the specific unit (if pint.ureg) on the *src* side.

+  For the third value the strings "unitless" or "any" can be used if the quantities should map on NX_UNITLESS or NX_ANY.
+  The pint.ureg('') maps on NX_DIMENSIONLESS.

   (str, pint.ureg | str, str)
-  Used in cases of mismatch 1 and 2 and a shorthand to explicitly set unit on the *trg* side.
+  Used in cases of mismatch 1 and 2 with the aim to provide to explicitly convert to a specific unit on the *trg* side.

   The first value resolves the symbol for the concept on the *trg* side.
-  The second value resolves the specific unit (if pint.ureg) or the string "unitless" or "any" on the *trg* side.
+  The second value resolves the specific unit (if pint.ureg) on the *trg* side.
   The third value resolves the symbol for the concept on the *src* side.

+  For the third value the strings "unitless" or "any" can be used if the quantities should map on NX_UNITLESS or NX_ANY.
+  The pint.ureg('') maps on NX_DIMENSIONLESS.

   (str, str)
   Used in cases of mismatch 1.
 Units on *src* will be carried over onto the *trg* side.